CRAN version

 warning: ignoring the client-specified setting...

 Note that the warnings indicate that you are not configured as a trusted user, so Nix cannot use the rstats-on-nix binary cache and will instead compile packages from source, which is slower.
-To enable binary caching, install the cachix client and configure the rstats-on-nix cache.
-See https://docs.ropensci.org/rix/articles/binary-cache.html for instructions.
+To enable binary caching, see the {rix} documentation: https://docs.ropensci.org/rix/articles/binary-cache.html.

 unpacking 'https://flakehub.com/f/DeterminateSystems/nixpkgs-weekly/...'